SteveJustin1963/tec-MINT/README.md

 ![](https://github.com/SteveJustin1963/tec-MINT/blob/main/pics/sock1.png)

-- Termnal pn PC; TeraTerm at https://ttssh2.osdn.jp/
+- Terminal on PC; TeraTerm at https://ttssh2.osdn.jp/
   - has variable baud rates, helps to find timing faults
 - USB to TTL serial cable, TTl 5v is close enough for rs232
   - has embedded chip for usb to ttl
   - 4 wires, tx-green rx-white gnd-blk 5v-red
 - the pc will load PnP driver and allocate a com port
   - find in device manager
-  - teraterm will list it so select it
+  - Teraterm will list it so select it
   - do a loop back test, short tx-rx, should echo char in terminal screen
 - as we opted without a uart we can use serial bitbang
   - compile and get code that supports it, default is 4800